copper-project/copper-rs/README.md

 * Product Oriented: Copper trying hard to avoid late infra related integration issues by generating a very predictable runtime.

+> Note: Copper is still in **early development**, and the API is subject to change.
+We are looking for contributors to help us build the best robotics framework possible.
+If you are interested, please join us on [Gitter](https://gitter.im/copper-project/copper-rs) or open an issue.

 ### Technical Overview

 Copper is a data-oriented runtime with these key components: